 At the beginning of the year, students' pictures will be taken and ID cards issued.
 Notice will be given prior to picture day.
-Students must be in dress code or NJHS Dress for school pictures (see "Dress Up Days").
+Students must be in uniform dress code or Dress Up for school pictures (see "Dress Up Days").